Ivesey/ivesey.github.io/_posts/2016-12-07-aws-dev-ops-1-5-lab-3-with-code-build.md

 1. Go to the CloudFormation console, select your qwiklab stack and find the Resource whose Logical ID is "WebInstanceEC2InstanceProfile".
 It should be down towards the bottom of the list.
   1. Copy its Physical Id into a handy text file.
   1. It should look something like "qls-12345-0123456789abcdef-WebInstanceEC2InstanceProfile-12345ABCDE"
-  1. I'll refer to this as "_WebProfile_" later on
+  1. I'll refer to this as "_WebProfile_" later on.
-1. Do the same thing for the s3ArtifactBucket.
+1. Copy the Physical Id for the s3ArtifactBucket resource.
 I'll refer to that as "_S3Bucket_" later on.
 1. Now go to the "Parameters" tab and copy the Value of the KeyName into your text file.
 This will be known as "_KeyName_".
 1. Create a new CodeBuild project.
   - Call it Lab3DeployStaging (or whatever else you'd like to call it).